-Our ambassador Julia Hobson has kindly put together a list of things to consider if you are thinking of travelling abroad on cycling holidays in the coming months.
+Our ambassador Julia Hobson has kindly put together a list of things to consider if you are thinking of travelling abroad on cycling holidays.
 As the owner and main guide for Endless Trails MTB, these tips from Julia will be useful for anyone planning a trip to Europe or further a field.

 All over the country bike bags are being dusted off, suncream is being ordered, and websites scoured for deals on travel to be able to ride bikes in the sunshine!

 There’s no doubt that travel will be a little more complicated than we were once used to.
 For anyone lucky enough to be considering journeying overseas though, with a little bit of planning and sifting through the relevant guidance, it might not be quite as stressful as you first imagined.

 We’ve put together a list of things to consider if you are thinking of travelling abroad on cycling holidays.
 Hopefully making life a bit easier.
 We’ve focused on travel to Europe, as we imagine this is where most people looking to take a riding trip, and it’s where we (Endless Trails MTB) are running several Alpine mountain bike holidays this August/September.

 Travel to Europe throughout this Summer is almost certainly going to continue to require double vaccination.
 AND proof of a negative Covid test taken 48 hours before departure.
 This is to avoid having to quarantine on arrival in Europe.
 Your second jab must have been at least 1 week before you travel as well.

 For UK residents, if you haven’t had a second jab, you should be able to get one 8 weeks after your first now.
 You can attend any drop in clinic in your local area (even if you have a later date booked already).